kinde-oss/.github/profile/README.md

 # Hi there 👋

-Here you'll find SDKs and libraries for a bunch of different technologies to work with the Kinde ecosystem.
+Here you’ll find SDKs and libraries for a bunch of different technologies to work with the Kinde ecosystem.

 If you have an existing project, this is a great place to get started.